dbillor/rust_neural_network/README.md

 ## Abstract

 The neural network is a basic feedforward neural network with backpropagation for training.
 It is implemented in Rust to showcase the language's capabilities in creating a safe and performant application.

+## AI Assistant

+This project was created entirely by an AI assistant.
+The assistant interacted with the user to gather requirements, designed and implemented the neural network, wrote unit tests, created the README file, and pushed the project to GitHub.
+All code was written and organized following Rust's best practices, and the assistant ensured that the project was safe, performant, and maintainable.